ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 party that is capable of viewing such a response, such as an intermediary proxy, would be able to exfiltrate and use this token.
 If the access token is instead bound to the client instance's presented key, intermediaries no longer have sufficient information to use the token.
-They can still, however, gain information about the end user as well as the actions of the client software.
+They can still, however, gain information about the end-user as well as the actions of the client software.

 ## Key Distribution {#security-key-distribution}